Knowing the range of tariffs and fees placed on energy can inform you to make better decisions when selecting a provider.

 What are the different types of tariffs?

-- Variable/consumption charge: These tariffs, also known as ‘usage’ or ‘consumption’ charges, are the amount you are charged per unit of energy, whether kilowatt hours (kWh) for electricity or megajoules (MJ) for gas.
-You can find the cost of these tariffs, for your area, online.
+- Variable/consumption charge: These tariffs are also known as "usage" or "consumption" charges and are the amount you are charged per unit of energy, whether kilowatt hours (kWh) for electricity or megajoules (MJ) for gas.
+You can find the cost of these tariffs for your area online.
 The rates for these charges are established yearly.

 - Stepped-rate or blocked tariff: These tariffs step up in their cost once you pass a certain threshold of kWh or MJ usage.
 Depending on the specifics of the deal, the costs on the subsequent usage thresholds may even go down past certain points.

-- Time-of-use: Depending on your contract, your tariff rates might change based on your energy usage, they might be bound to different thresholds of kWh or MJ use.
-These rates also change depending on the time of day: peak, off-peak, shoulder, or other time scale such as by the weekend, or change of season.
+- Time-of-use: Depending on your contract, your tariff rates might change based on your energy usage and they might be bound to different thresholds of kWh or MJ use.
+These rates also change depending on the time of day: peak, off-peak, shoulder, or other time scale such as by the weekend or change of season.

 Who sets and regulates tariffs?

-State-based ombudsmen are not responsible for investigating tariff fluctuations or price hikes to energy charges, but they are responsible for ensuring that these tariffs are applied accurately to customers usage and therefore, charge.Back to top
+State-based ombudsmen are not responsible for investigating tariff fluctuations or price hikes to energy charges, but they are responsible for ensuring that these tariffs are applied accurately to customers usage.Back to top

 What other types of fees are there?

-- Establishment fee: This is often paid to set up your connection in the initial stages.
+- Establishment fee: this is often paid to set up your initial connection.

-- Late-payment fees: Paying your bill late or not having sufficient funds for a direct debit can result in extra charges on your next bill.
+- Late-payment fees: paying your bill late or having insufficient funds for a direct debit can result in extra charges on your next bill.